Pierre N. Leval

 Pierre Nelson Leval (born September 4, 1936) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit.
-At the time of his appointment by President Bill Clinton in 1993, he was a United States District Judge of the United States District Court for the Southern District of New York.
+At the time of his appointment by President Bill Clinton in 1993, he was a United States district judge of the United States District Court for the Southern District of New York.

-Education
+Early life and education

-Born in New York City, Leval attended The Allen-Stevenson School, and received his Bachelor of Arts degree from Harvard College in 1959 and his Juris Doctor magna cum laude in 1963 from Harvard Law School, where he served as note editor of the Harvard Law Review.
+Born in New York City, Leval attended The Allen-Stevenson School, and received his Bachelor of Arts degree from Harvard College in 1959 and his Juris Doctor, magna cum laude, in 1963 from Harvard Law School, where he served as a notes editor of the Harvard Law Review.

 Career

 Leval served in the United States Army in 1959.
 He was a law clerk for Judge Henry Friendly of the United States Court of Appeals for the Second Circuit from 1963 until 1964.
 Leval was an Assistant United States Attorney in the Southern District of New York from 1964 until 1968, serving there as chief appellate attorney from 1967 to 1968.
 From 1969 until 1975, Leval was in private law practice as an associate and then a partner in the New York firm of Cleary, Gottlieb, Steen & Hamilton.
 He joined the New York County District Attorney’s Office in 1975, where he served first as first assistant district attorney, and subsequently as chief assistant district attorney.

+In 1990, while a District Court Judge, he published "Toward a Fair Use Standard", 103 Harv.
+L. Rev. 1105, which argued that the most critical element of the fair use analysis is the transformativeness of a work, the first of the statutory factors listed in the Copyright Act of 1976, 17 U.S.C. § 107.
+Leval's article was cited in Campbell v.
+Acuff-Rose Music, Inc., a 1994 Supreme Court decision which marked a shift in judicial treatment of fair use toward a transformativeness analysis and away from emphasizing the "commerciality" analysis of the fourth factor.
+Prior to Leval's article, the fourth factor had often been described as the most important of the factors.